adityarajagopal/pruning/README.md

 # Pruning Configurations
-As you go down the config file, within the pruning_hyperpamaters section, each true before will cancel out the following true or falses, i.e. priority is top down
+As you go down the config file, within the pruning_hyperpamaters section, each true before will cancel out the following true or falses, i.e. priority is top down.
+This README has details of the main pruning framework.
+Details on scripts available are in a README in the scripts folder and plotting options are in a README in the plotting folder.

 ## Get GOps for a given design
 - Get\_Gops: True